Njahi98/Recipe-Management-Application/README.md

 ## Features

-### User Authentication
+### User Authentication & Roles
 - Register and log in with email and password
-- JWT-based authentication for secure access
+- JWT-based authentication with secure cookie storage
-- Guest and user roles for recipe creation
+- Three user types:
+  - **Guests**: Can create recipes and leave reviews without an account
+  - **Users**: Can create, edit, and delete their own recipes and reviews
+  - **Admins**: Have full access to manage all content and users

 ### Recipe Management
 - Create, read, update, and delete recipes
-- Upload recipe images using GridFS
+- Upload and store recipe images using GridFS
-- Categorize recipes by difficulty and meal type (e.g., Breakfast, Lunch, Dinner)
+- Categorize recipes by difficulty (Easy, Medium, Hard) and meal type (Breakfast, Lunch, Dinner, Dessert, Snack)
 - Add ingredients and step-by-step instructions
+- Track cooking time for each recipe

 ### Reviews and Ratings
-- Users can leave reviews and ratings for recipes
+- Leave reviews and ratings (1-5 stars) for recipes
-- Average rating calculation for each recipe
+- View average rating calculation for each recipe
-- Users can edit or delete their own reviews
+- Edit or delete your own reviews

 ### User Profiles
-- View and edit user profiles
-- Add a bio, profile picture, location, and social media links
+- Personalized user profiles with bio, profile picture, location, and social media links
-- Track recipes created by the user
+- Track recipes created by each user

-### Role-Based Access Control
-- Users can only edit or delete their own recipes and reviews
-- Guests can create recipes but cannot edit or delete them
+- View all reviews left by a specific user

-### Server-Side Rendering
+### Contact System
-- Dynamic content rendering with EJS templates
-- Responsive and modern UI design
+- Contact form for users to send messages to administrators
+- Admin dashboard to manage and respond to contact messages

-### Additional Features
+### Admin Features
-- Dark/Light mode toggle for better user experience
-- Request logging with Morgan
-- Environment variable configuration with dotenv
+- User management: View, update, and delete user accounts
+- Recipe moderation: Review and manage all recipes
+- Contact management: Handle user inquiries

 ## Technologies Used